mgsCatDev/qMetamodelGenError/README.md

 The error:

 ```
-Caused by: java.lang.IllegalStateException: Did not find type  T1 in AbstractE2<?> for E2Impl
+Caused by: java.lang.IllegalStateException: Did not find type  T in AbstractMappedSuperclass<?> for Ent
     at com.querydsl.codegen.TypeResolver.resolveVar (TypeResolver.java:74)
     at com.querydsl.codegen.TypeResolver.resolve (TypeResolver.java:45)
     at com.querydsl.codegen.Property.createCopy (Property.java:92)